luismedel/bluish/README.md

 - YAML-based declarative approach (not that I love YAML, but...)
 - Githubactions-esque philosphy, but way simpler.
 In fact, Bluish is nearer to Make than to GA.
 - Runs _everywhere_, not tied to any vendor.
-Fire Bluish workflows from Github Actions, from a Gitlab workflow or from a cron-invoked a shell script.
+Fire Bluish workflows from Github Actions, from a Gitlab workflow or from a cron-invoked shell script.
 - Simple as hell.
 I only add new actions whenever I need them.

 ## Documentation